1. **My Way: The Way of the White Clouds**

 • Diverging Attitudes on Sexuality: Osho’s openness about sex as a path to spiritual awakening and his rejection of conventional taboos initially attracted followers.
 However, as times have changed, some younger or new followers may be uncomfortable with certain aspects, leading to internal divides on whether and how to approach this subject.
 Moreover, the sexual freedom promoted by Osho’s teachings has led to issues within some communities regarding boundaries and consent, sometimes resulting in criticism and public scrutiny.

-In summary, Osho’s followers today face the challenge of honoring his legacy while evolving with the times.
+In summary, Osho’s followers today face the challenge of honouring his legacy while evolving with the times.
 The movement’s multiplicity and paradoxical nature can lead to both enrichment and fragmentation, as followers navigate between tradition, modernity, and diverse interpretations of Osho’s vision.

 Tuesday, October 29, 2024